EdJoPaTo/website-stalker-example/cloud/shelly/support/en-support-home.md

 [Submit a ticket ---------- Describe your issue by filling out the support ticket form](/en/support/tickets/new) [Community ---------- Join our exclusive customer community](https://community.shelly.cloud)

+**Shipping to Israel Temporarily Suspended**

+Due to the current geopolitical situation in Israel, we have temporarily suspended deliveries to the region.

+At this time, we do not have an estimated date for resuming shipments.
+All pending orders will be processed once our logistics partners confirm that delivery routes are available again.

 Knowledge base
 ----------